-See the Cafeteria Manager to apply for free or reduced-price meal services.
+To apply for free or reduced-price meal services, contact District Food Services Director, Debbie Luna at dluna@charlotteisd.org.
 [See policy CO for more information.]

 Parents should continually monitor their child's meal account balance.
 When a student's meal account is depleted, the district will notify the parent.
 The student may continue to purchase meals according to the grace period set by the school board.
 The district will present the parent with a schedule of repayment for any outstanding account balance and an application for free or reduced meals.